George Gaylord Simpson

-Awards
+Awards and honors

+Simpson was elected to the American Philosophical Society in 1936 and the United States National Academy of Sciences in 1941.
 In 1943 Simpson was awarded the Mary Clark Thompson Medal from the National Academy of Sciences.
 For his work, Tempo and mode in evolution, he was awarded the academy's Daniel Giraud Elliot Medal in 1944.
+He was elected to the American Academy of Arts and Sciences in 1948.
 He was awarded the Linnean Society of London's prestigious Darwin-Wallace Medal in 1958.
 Simpson also received the Royal Society's Darwin Medal 'In recognition of his distinguished contributions to general evolutionary theory, based on a profound study of palaeontology, particularly of vertebrates,' in 1962.
 In 1966, Simpson received the Golden Plate Award of the American Academy of Achievement.

 At the University of Arizona, Tucson, the Gould-Simpson Building was named in honor of Simpson and Minnesota geologist and polar explorer Lawrence M. Gould, who, like Simpson, also accepted an appointment as Professor of Geosciences at the University of Arizona after his formal retirement.
 Simpson was noted for his work in the fields of paleobiogeography and animal evolution.